BathSpaWebDev/mar22_cohort/Week 2/day3/notes.md

 />
 ```
 ### background images
-Finally, you can change the background image of a div in a media query, but first we need to cdo background-images, which we will cover tomorrow.
+Finally, you can change the background image of a div in a media query, but first we need to do background-images, which we will cover tomorrow.